York County picks consultants to revamp 911 center

 The report said the communications center needs to be operationally rebuilt, and the organizational structure needs an overhaul.

-That’s something president of the county’s Fire Chiefs and Firefighters Association and York City Fire Chief Chad Deordorff agrees with.
+That’s something president of the county’s Fire Chiefs and Firefighters Association and York City Fire Chief Chad Deardorff agrees with.

-He says the way the center currently operates isn’t causing safety or response issues, but logitstics could be improved.
+He says the way the center currently operates isn’t causing safety or response issues, but logistics could be improved.

 “It gets frustrating and it’s frustrating on their end as well,” said Deardorff.

-“We have 61 fire departments in the county and each of us operate differently and it would assist in getting the dispatch center in how we actually operate,” said Deardorff.
+“We have 61 fire departments in the county and each of us operates differently, and it would assist in getting the dispatch center in how we actually operate,” said Deardorff.

 Small changes could make a big difference.